salab/RENAS/README.md

 - If you reproduce our result, you need **60GB** of free disk space or more

 ### Setup
 1. Clone the project repository.
-We refer this project directory as $RENAS.
+We refer to this project directory as $RENAS.
 ```
 $ git clone https://github.com/salab/RENAS
 $ cd RENAS